ejwillemse/BAN313/chapter1.md

 - Take the mean of the product price differences.
 If the mean is less than 0 we know that Company A is cheaper.
 If the mean is more than 0 we know that Company B is cheaper.
 If the mean is zero we know the Companies are the same.
 - Draw a side-by-side boxplot of the prices of Company A and B and analyse the median price and variance.
 The company with the lowest medium price and lowest variance is the better company.
-- Calculate summary statistics, using the `summary()` command in R. The company with the lowers mean or median, and lowest 25th and 75th percentile values is the better company.
+- Calculate summary statistics, using the `summary()` command in R. The company with the lowest mean or median, and lowest 25th and 75th percentile values is the better company.
 - Conduct a hypothesis test using the price differences to determine if there is a significant price difference between the prices of Company A and B.
 - Conduct a hypothesis test using the prices from Company A and B to determine if there is a significant difference in the mean price of Company A and the mean price of Company B.